All children in each class follow a broad, balanced and integrated curriculum based on the National Curriculum.

 This does not include the hire of an instrument, which can be arranged at the Borough of Barnet Music Office.
 For those parents claiming Government financial support, help with the termly fees might be available.

 Design and Technology encourages children to be creative problem solvers.
 All children are taught to develop a range of ideas, plan, analyse and evaluate every design topic.

 Design Projects are linked to a current theme or topic.
 These projects may include sewing, use of ICT, forces, sound and electricity.
 Your child will be taught designing and making skills through knowledge and understanding of materials, components and structures.

 Art and design encourages children to produce creative and interesting pieces of work.
 Children learn to use colour, form, texture, pattern and a range of different materials to communicate what they see, feel and think.
 The above skills will be used in drawing, painting, printing, claywork and collage.

 Your child will be taught to appreciate work from a variety of artists.
 Art also provides an opportunity to learn about other cultures.
-During linked focus weeks, children are given opportunities to work with artists from the local community.
+During linked focus weeks, children are given opportunities to work with mixed media.

 Physical Education encourages children to be aware of their bodies and develop skills needed to perform a range of activities.
 Sporting activities at Courtland enables all our children, whatever their gender and ability, to acquire specific skills within an enjoyable and challenging atmosphere.
 These include; athletics, dance, gymnastics, invasion games, striking and fielding games and swimming.

-Children in Years 2 and 3 swim at Northway School.
+Children in Year 3 swim at Northway School.

 Parents of these children are invited to make a voluntary contribution towards the cost of swimming at Northway.